-Many sites are monitored, as well as their releases as the groundwater around these sites: releases of Tessenderlo Chemie (manufacture of food phosphates) and groundwater around one of their landfills (slibbekken Veldhoven Ham), Sadaci nv (Ghent), Kronos nv (Ghent), Prayon nv (Puurs) Prayon his (Engis), phosphogypsum dumping site Zelzate (Ghent), the former landfill D1 Umicore, Olen, various operating landfills in Wallonia and the landfill for hazardous waste operated by Indaver Antwerp.64 samples are taken, on which more than 390 measurements are conducted for radioactivity.
+Many sites are monitored, as well as their releases as the groundwater around these sites: releases of Tessenderlo Chemie (manufacture of food phosphates) and groundwater around one of their landfills (slibbekken Veldhoven Ham), Sadaci nv (Ghent), Kronos nv (Ghent), Prayon nv (Puurs) Prayon his (Engis), phosphogypsum dumping site Zelzate (Ghent), the former landfill D1 Umicore (Olen), various operating landfills in Wallonia and the landfill for hazardous waste operated by Indaver Antwerp.
+63 samples are taken, on which around 240 measurements are conducted for radioactivity.

-According to the site and its specificity, the following analyzes are performed: total β and α spectrometry, α spectrometry: ^{226,228}Ra, 210Po, 210Pb, 40K and determination of the U weight.
+According to the site and its specificity, the following analyzes are performed: $\beta$ and $\alpha$ spectrometry (Ra, Po, Pb), total $\alpha$ , determination of K and of the U weight.